The Equalizer (film): Sequels

-The Equalizer 3

 In August 2018, Fuqua announced his plans to continue the film series.
 The filmmaker expressed interest in the plot taking place in an international setting.

 By January 2022, a third film was officially confirmed to be in development, with Denzel Washington and Fuqua returning.
 Principal photography was scheduled to commence in 2022.
 In June 2022, Dakota Fanning was cast in a supporting role.
 Written by Richard Wenk, the movie was produced by Todd Black, Jason Blumenthal, Steve Tisch and Denzel Washington.
 The project is a co-production between Sony Pictures, and Escape Artists Productions.
 The film was released theatrically on September 1, 2023.